 Monetary donations in memory of Dorothy can be sent to Akron Children’s Hospital and Hospice House of the Valley 10250 Sharrott Road, North Lima, Ohio 44452.

 Calling hours will be held from 4 to 7 pm on Thursday, February 13 at the Cunningham-Becker Funeral Home, 270 North Main Street in Poland, Ohio 44514.
 On Friday, February 14, visitors may call from 10 to 11 am at Christ Community Church, 531 Neoka Drive in Campbell, Ohio 44405 where a service will be held at 11 am.
 Interment will be at Lake Park Cemetery on Midlothian Boulevard in Youngstown.

 Please visit www.beckerobits.com to send condolences.

-To send flowers to Dorothy L. Hulburt's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dorothy L. Hulburt, please visit our floral store.